Edit simulation scenario

 The task tab is used to specify the behavior of each task in the scenario.
 To specify the task parameters, go to the task tab.
 The simulation parameters for all the tasks in the BPMN model are shown.
 The simulation parameters to define are:

-The role pool responsible for performing this task.
+The role pool is responsible for performing this task.
 These are the roles defined in the Roles tab.
 To learn more about creating a role and assigning to a task, go to Role parameters tab.
 Please note that we can assign multiple role pools to a task.
 When this is done, any specified roles can do the task.

 The probability distribution of the task duration and the parameters of this distribution (e.g., the mean in the case of an exponential distribution).
 The task’s duration is the time it takes for a role to execute one instance of a task.
 Please note that the duration of a task must not include the waiting time before the start of the task.
 It should only include the processing time.